-As of December 31, 2015, the Plan's investment options consisted of: (i) twenty-three mutual funds, including thirteen mutual funds with various investment and income objectives and ten J.P.
-Morgan "Smart Retirement Funds," each with an objective of balancing risk and seeking certain returns based upon the Plan participant's self-targeted retirement date; (ii) the Revlon Common Stock Fund, consisting solely of shares of Revlon, Inc. Class A common stock; and (iii) the JPMorgan Prime Money Market, which seeks current income with liquidity and stability of principal.
+As of December 31, 2016, the Plan's investment options consisted of: (i) 23 mutual funds, including 13 mutual funds with various investment and income objectives and 10 J.P.
+Morgan "Smart Retirement Funds," each with an objective of balancing risk and seeking certain returns based upon the Plan participant's self-targeted retirement date; (ii) the Revlon Common Stock Fund, consisting solely of shares of Revlon, Inc. Class A common stock; and (iii) the Prudential Stable Value Fund, a stable value fund that seeks to preserve principal and liquidity and invests primarily in public bonds, commercial mortgages and private placement bonds.